Bionif92/Cursos-de-Programacion/Javascript.md

 ### Preparing the testing setup

-You can tweak the dev run with another bun
+You can tweak the dev run with another devtool:
+Instead of `cheap-source-maps` use `source-maps`and change mode

 - The source maps chosen in the webpack config affect the bundle size. `cheap-source-maps` is cheap for prod. `source-maps` can be used in development.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyNTQ3MjU4MiwxNDExMzQwNDM4LC0xNz
+eyJoaXN0b3J5IjpbMTMxMTg5OTM5NiwxNDExMzQwNDM4LC0xNz
 c0OTY5NTMyLDgwMDM3MTcyNywtMTI4MjgyNTMwMCwtODkwNzgw
 MDc4LDQ2NjA4NTIyMCwtMTc4NjIwMTAyMiwxNTIyMjIwNzgyXX
 0=